Felon with stolen car had cocaine, loaded gun during traffic stop

-Deputies located a stolen vehicle last Friday in a parking lot on West Plaza Drive near I-77 in Mooresville.
+Deputies located a stolen vehicle last Friday, Sept.
+16, in a parking lot on West Plaza Drive near Interstate-77 in Mooresville.

+He faces multiple charges including possession of a gun as a felon and drug-related charges.

-Speas has a laundry list of a criminal history that includes driving-related charges, gun charges, drug-related charges, theft and larceny charges, and trespassing.
+Speas has a criminal history that includes driving-related charges, gun charges, drug-related charges, theft and larceny charges, and trespassing.

 He is being held on a $750,000 secured bond.